 Q #3) What are the best practices for DevOps implementation?

-Ans: DevOps implementation varies from one organization to other organization.
+Answer: DevOps implementation varies from one organization to another organization.
 Today organizations are looking to deliver the software faster and from that point of view here are my thoughts on how DevOps can bring about efficient communication with all the stakeholders including the operations team.

 - Every organization has certain business goals and DevOps implementation should align with it.
 There should be a certain need for change.